brycechen1849/RL2BookSolutions/readme.md

 For figures, usage and examples can be accessed at *[Matplotlib Gallery](https://matplotlib.org/gallery/index.html)*
 ### Finally
-Again, this serves mainly as a personal note for the book and it's still being rapidly updated because I'm, at the same time, trying to get familiar with the RL research area.
+Again, this serves mainly as a note for the book and it's still being rapidly updated because I'm, at the same time, trying to get familiar with the RL research area.
 If you have any questions, feel free to contact me at brycechen1849@gmail.com .